Published on 12 July 2014; revised

 Image: “Midsummer Eve” by Edward Robert Hughes, 1908, public domain

 Here is a video about overcoming fear of being in the woods in the dark.
 I went camping overnight at Mesa Verde National Park; was feeling pretty tenuous about the whole thing … It worked out fine!
 That night I encountered some nature spirits and had a talk with a deva as well.
 I also had a chance to view the ‘Supermoon’ in the early morning hours!

-There is a Summary after the video; text not in the video is in blue font …
+There is an edited Summary after the video …

 VIDEO BY ALICE

 I am out here in Mesa Verde National Park, today.
 It is Friday night, and I have an idea that I might try camping out.
 I have to say that I have not camped out in a long time.
 And I have a few trepidations, a few fears about it.
 Let me show you my setup here: [shows campsite].

 So I found this shady spot, with a picnic table, and a barbecue, and then I found out that I did not bring my tent along.
 But fortunately, I did bring along one of those screen tents.
 And I have a plan, because it is the monsoon season right now.
 And it rained like all get-out last night.
 So I have this big tarp down here [under the screen tent], and my idea is, if it rains tonight, I will pull the tarp out from underneath the pins (tent pegs) there, and put it over top of the screen tent there, and then pin it on the other side.
 That is a makeshift plan for sure, but that is the best I could do right now.